nwthomas/programming-resources/tips/alumni-tips.md

 ### Taking Notes

 - "Stop reading this.
 Skip your Starbucks coffee this morning, drive down the street, and buy a mini whiteboard instead.
 I got mine for \$1.
-You should be practicing handwriting the main coding principles (like when you learn to write more advanced fucntions, async/await, promises, writing basic react components), and rewriting your weekly code challenges by hand." -JJ Ashcraft
+You should be practicing handwriting the main coding principles (like when you learn to write more advanced functions, async/await, promises, writing basic react components), and rewriting your weekly code challenges by hand." -JJ Ashcraft

 - “Definitely take notes.
 Remember that there is almost never one way of doing things, so a good task to try is to always try to find other ways to do things that you learn." - Christopher Atoki